 Discovery of the rock art galleries continues to this day, with surveys by the Laura Rangers, researchers and others finding up to 100 new sites each year.
 All the rock art sites have special significance to the Aboriginal community of Laura, due to their deep religious and spiritual importance.
 They also provide insights into the prehistory of the area, including flora and fauna.

-To fully appreciate the heritage values of the Quinkan Country rock art, a tour can be arranged with a local Aboriginal Guide by contacting the Quinkan and Regional Cultural Centre in Laura on (07) 4060 3457.
-These sites are managed by the Ang-Gnarra Aboriginal Corporation, Laura.
+To fully appreciate the heritage values of the Quinkan Country rock art, a tour can be arranged with a local Aboriginal Guide.
+Enquiries to (07) 3707 3168, Mobile 0497219089 or email@example.com These sites are managed by the Ang-Gnarra Aboriginal Corporation and the Laura Rangers.